– Hypothyroidism is a condition that affects the thyroid gland and results in a less active (lazy) thyroid.

-– The thyroid gland is responsible for producing thyroid hormone, which is essential for the body to function properly.
+– The thyroid gland produces thyroid hormone, which is essential for the body to function properly.

 – Hypothyroidism is a common condition, and it is estimated that up to 10% of the population in Canada may be affected by it.

-– The symptoms of hypothyroidism can be mild or severe, and can affect different parts of the body.
+– The symptoms of hypothyroidism can be mild or severe and affect different body parts.

 – If you are experiencing any of the symptoms of hypothyroidism, it is important to see a doctor and get diagnosed.